 General Information About the Fellows Nomination, Review and Appeal Process:

 A member whose efforts on behalf of the advancement of science or its applications are scientifically or socially distinguished and who has been a continuous member for the four year period leading up to the year of nomination, may, by virtue of such meritorious contribution be elected a Fellow by the Council.
 Examples of areas in which nominees may have made significant contributions are research; teaching; technology; services to professional societies; administration in academe, industry, and government; and communicating and interpreting science to the public.
+In a tradition stretching back to 1874, these individuals are recognized for their extraordinary achievements across disciplines.
 Fellows are elected annually by the AAAS Council from the list of approved nominations from the Section Steering Committees.

 Fellow nominations may be made by: 1) the Steering Groups of the Association's 24 sections, or 2) any three previously elected Fellows who are current AAAS members, so long as two of the three sponsors are not affiliated with the nominee's institution, or 3) the Chief Executive Officer.